lspdv/orbit-components/src/Alert/README.md

 | `"critical"`  |

 ## Functional specs
-* By passing the `closable` prop into Alert, you will be able to handle `onClose` function.
+* By passing the `closable` prop into Alert, you will be able to handle `onClose` function and Close icon will be displayed.

-* If you set up `icon` prop as `true`, for each type of Alert is rendered appropriate icon.
-If you want to render your own icon, just pass it to the `icon` prop as `React.Element`.
-Alert without `icon` prop have no icon.
+* If you set up `icon` props as `true`, Alert will have it's own icon, based on selected `type`.
+If you want to use different icon, just pass it to the `icon` prop as `React.Element`.
+Alert without `icon` prop doesn't have any icon.